 Canine ehrlichiosis, otherwise known as “canine hemorrhagic fever” and “canine typhus,” affected many military dogs in the Vietnam War.
 Transmitted by the lone-star tick, Canine ehrlichiosis rears its head in three separate waves of tick bite symptoms in dogs.
 During the acute phase (one to three weeks after a tick bite on dog) Ehrlichia bacteria infect the dog’s white blood cells and reproduces inside of them.
 This causes fever, depression, lethargy, loss of appetite, shortness of breath, joint pain and stiffness, and bruises.

 Most dogs recover from the acute phase but, if they don’t, they enter the subclinical phase, which can last for months or years as the bacteria remain latent.
 Until the chronic phase, which can result in weight loss, anemia, behavioral problems, bleeding, eye inflammation, fluid accumulation in the hind legs.
 A dog’s long-term health depends on detecting the Ehrlichia bacteria in the acute phase, when it is still treatable with antibiotics.

 Otherwise, dogs may need intravenous fluids or blood transfusions to survive.

 Although it’s the most well-known tick disease in humans, Lyme disease is less of a concern for dogs.
-Deer ticks have to attach to a dog for 48 hours in order to pass on the Borrelia bacteria that cause the disease, and only about 10 percent of dogs exposed will actually contract Lyme.
+Deer ticks have to attach to land a tick bite on dog for 48 hours in order to pass on the Borrelia bacteria that cause the disease, and only about 10 percent of dogs exposed will actually contract Lyme.
 With the help of antibiotic treatment, it’s seldom fatal.

 Hopefully, this information will ensure that fewer “good boys” and “good girls” become statistics.